Code-Institute-Submissions/Under-The-Arch/README.md

 Feature 8: The up to date event listing is available for either viewing or download from the website allowing for people to look at the            upcoming activities without needing to contact the business directly if they don’t wish to.

+Feature 9: The footer contains the location, contact details and links to the main social media sites that would be of interest to this            type of business.

 ### Features Left to Implement

-When the backend code modules have been completed I would like to add specific responses to the sign-up and provide a more-complete reservation service where the reservation could be checked and confirmed back if available or not.
+When further modules and backend modules have been completed I would like to add specific responses to the sign-up and provide a more complete reservation service where the reservation could be checked and confirmed back if available or not.
 This could help the customer feel that the time they had spent signing up and/or making a reservation with Under The Arch was appreciated.

 ## Technologies Used